How to Maintain Your Backyard Drain

 Just as the name suggests, this is a very specific type of drain that serves the purpose of channelling rainwater to the stormwater drains on the streets.
 It’s usually placed in the lowest point of your backyard.

 Keep in mind that backyard drains aren’t connected to the main drainage system of your city.
-Instead, they’re just a way to relocate the stormwater from your property to the streets where stormwater drains can transport it to the city drains, a well, or a retaining area.
+Instead, they’re just a way to relocate the stormwater from your property to the streets where the stormwater drainage system can transport it to the city drains, a well, or a retaining area.

 Every drain has a grate that protects it from big pieces of debris falling through.
 Take it out and clean out carefully all of the accumulated dirt and decomposing leaves between the bars.
 Try to reach deep into the piping either with a shop vac or a long brush.
 The goal is to remove anything that could clog the system, such as rocks, leaves, branches, and dirt.